sameedmohsin28/Fifa-Seminar-First-Capstone/README.md

 - **Is the event which the website is about to be held in real?**

   - No!
-This is just an arbitrary event website made to showcase my coding skills.
+This is just an imaginary event website made to showcase my coding skills.
 No such event is taking place in real.
 This website is not associated in any means and has nothing to do with FIFA or the entities mentioned in the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>